 - We also provide specialised know-how for the identification and preparation of nomination files for intangible heritage.

 - The issue of sustainability in the implementation of the heritage programmes and conventions, particularly the World Heritage Convention, sets interdisciplinary knowledge as an example for a holistic understanding of tangible and intangible culture and nature in the global context.
-It requires competence in implementing the Global Strategy, particularly through the mediation of participation concepts, of empowerment and of approaches to community involvement.
+It requires competence in implementing the Global Strategy, particularly through the mediation of participation concepts, of empowerment and of approaches in community involvement.
 We also provide these competencies.